UPCArtifacts/xTestCluster/README.md

 * `clustering/summary/both/bugsWithPureCorrectAndPureIncorrectClusters.md` contains the bug Ids of the Defects4J bugs with at least one pure correct cluster, and at least one incorrect cluster, but no mixed cluster.

+### Patch Selection

+The results of the patch selection strategy based on patch length are presented in file `https://github.com/UPHF/xTestCluster/blob/main/selection/README.md`.